 sudo ln -s /usr/bin/gdb-multiarch /usr/local/bin/arm-none-eabi-gdb

-If you do not have vscode yet, the easiest way to install it on Ubuntu is via snap using ‘Ubuntu Software’ of by typing:
+If you do not have VS Code yet, the easiest way to install it on Ubuntu is via snap using ‘Ubuntu Software’ or by typing:

 sudo snap install --classic code